The North London Heat and Power Project

 Our team at sister company, Hudson Succeed, have experience with writing and winning tenders in the construction sector.
 They have been helping business to see success from their tendering efforts for almost two decades and they support over 700 businesses globally.
 The team proudly holds a bid success rate of 87%, so you can rest assured that your bid is in safe hands.

-No matter the size of your organisation or level of experience with tendering, Hudson Succeed can support you.
+No matter the size of your organisation or experience with tendering, Hudson Succeed can support you with your construction bids.
 The team offer five dedicated bid writing services;

 - Tender Writing: A fully managed bid writing service.
 The team will handle everything from writing your tender responses to submitting the final bid.